 The UCC Career & Technical Education Division (CTE), advisor, and faculty coordinator will work with students to design a personalized program around their needs and interests.
 A suitable training site and curriculum will be determined jointly with the student and faculty coordinator at UCC.

 The one-year certificate can be an educational pathway to other degrees.
 Credits earned in this program may be applied to AAS, AS, and AGS degree.
-The OST program by itself is not financial aid eligible, but may be financial aid eligible if incorporated into a two-year degree.
-Occupational Skills Training is approved for disabled veterans, state vocational rehabilitation and workers' compensation clients.
+The OST program by itself is not financial aid eligible but could be financial aid eligible if incorporated into a two-year degree.
+Occupational Skills Training is approved for disabled veterans, state vocational rehabilitation, and workers' compensation clients.
 See an advisor about financial aid eligibility.

 Choose from among these careers and more:

 Almost any occupation can be addressed provided the following conditions are met: